csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_dvc.md

 git commit -m "Initialize DVC"
 ```

-The following command will push the modifications into Gitlab, create the project if necessary, and initialize rights management in SharingHUB.
+The following command will push the modifications into Gitlab, create the project if necessary, and initialize rights management in SharingHub.

 ```bash
 git push --set-upstream origin main